retinify/retinify/README.md

 ## Pipeline Latencies
 Latency includes the time for image upload, inference, and disparity download, reported as the median over 10000 iterations.
-These measurements were taken using each setting of `retinify::tools::Mode`.
+These measurements were taken using each setting of `retinify::Mode`.

 > [!NOTE]
 > Results may vary depending on the execution environment.